Dorothy Dandridge: Later career

 In late 1958, Dandridge accepted producer Samuel Goldwyn's offer to star alongside Sidney Poitier in Goldwyn's forthcoming production of Porgy and Bess.
 This was her first major Hollywood film in five years.
 Her acceptance angered the black community, who felt the story's negative stereotyping of blacks was degrading.
-When the initial director, Rouben Mamoulian, was replaced with Otto Preminger, he informed Dandridge that her performance was not credible, and that she needed intensive coaching to handle such a role.
+When the initial director, Rouben Mamoulian, was replaced with Otto Preminger, he informed Dandridge that her performance was not credible and that she needed intensive coaching to handle such a role.
 Porgy and Bess had a long and costly production.
 All the sets and costumes were destroyed in a fire and had to be replaced, which amounted to a loss of almost $2 million.
 Continuous script rewrites and other problems prolonged the production and ultimately pushed the film over its original budget.
 When it was released in June 1959, it drew mixed reviews and failed financially.

-In 1959, Dandridge starred in a low-budget British thriller, Malaga, in which she played a European woman with an Italian name.
+In 1959, Dandridge starred in the low-budget British thriller Malaga, in which she played a European woman with an Italian name.
 The film, co-starring Trevor Howard and Edmund Purdom, plotted a jewel robbery and its aftermath.
-Some pre-release publicity invited the belief that Dandridge received her first, and only, on-screen kiss with a white actor (Howard) in this film.
+Some pre-release publicity stated that Dandridge received her first on-screen kiss with a white actor (Howard) in this film.
 She had kissed her white costar in Tamango, but Dandridge and Howard, under László Benedek's direction, created some strongly understated sexual tension.
 The film was withheld from a theatrical release abroad until 1960, and was not released until 1962 in the United States.
 Malaga was her final completed film appearance.

 In 1962, Dandridge was filmed with Alain Delon on the set of La Fabuleuse Aventure de Marco Polo, a Raoul Lévy-produced French-Italian film that was abandoned due to financial issues.
 Years later it was released as Marco the Magnificent without either Dandridge or Delon..
-She also appeared as Anita in a Highland Park Music Theater production of West Side Story, but she lasted only two performances due to illness.On 31 March 1962, Dandridge sang in the Le Paon Rouge nightclub of the Phoenicia Intercontinental as the guest of honour.
+She also appeared as Anita in a Highland Park Music Theater production of West Side Story, but she lasted only two performances due to illness.
+On 31 March 1962, Dandridge sang in the Le Paon Rouge nightclub of the Phoenicia Intercontinental as the guest of honor.